 |Extended Discovery and Reporting Period||PLI coverage often ends when the employee resigns or is terminated.||Usually provides extended reporting at no charge for PLI claims that are first discovered and filed after an employee retires and is no longer practicing.|

 |Sexual Abuse Therapy Fund||Not typically provided.||Includes a maximum funding of $25,000 for the rehabilitation and therapy of a person who, while a patient, suffered abuse in the course of an insured member’s practice.|

-How Do You Go About Accessing Individual PLI Coverage for 2020?
+How Do You Go About Accessing Individual PLI Coverage?

 Many insurance companies offer PLI coverage.
 When seeking coverage, be sure that you are covered to at least include the minimum requirements listed above.

 If you are a member of Speech-Language and Audiology Canada (SAC) PLI plans are available.
 Sheppard Insurance is another example of a company that offers PLI to SLPs and audiologists.
 Information regarding these plans can be accessed at the following links: